lsst/rtn-032/index.rst

    `(from a list of Panda sites) <https://datalake-cric.cern.ch/core/computeunit/list/>`_, and add your newly create Panda Queue to the Panda Site.

-Congratulation for your accomplishment.
+Mission accomplished!
 Please info the Panda team about the newly created Panda Queue.